Everything You Need to Know About Chess in Searching for Bobby Fischer: Facts & Trivia

 No. But the members of Wu-Tang Clan — everyone’s favorite hip-hop supergroup — have a love of chess that is well-documented, and although Josh Waitzkin has not spent a whole lot of his adult life in the chess spotlight in the years since the movie, RZA stated to The United States Chess Federation in 2007 that Waitzkin had been helping RZA improve his chess game.
 The interview was published some 15 years ago but we’d like to think that Josh Waitzkin and RZA have remained friends.

-Click to buy the classic Wu-Tang Clan record Enter the W-Tang 36 Chambers on vinyl!
+Click to buy the classic Wu-Tang Clan record Enter the Wu-Tang 36 Chambers on vinyl!

 8. Where is Max Pomeranc today?

 Searching for Bobby Fischer marked the film debut of Max Pomeranc, who was 8 years old when he was cast in the lead as Josh Waitzkin.
 He was partly chosen for his own skill as an elite chess player for his age group, with the thinking that it was easier to teach an 8-year-old chess player how to act than teach an 8-year-old actor how to play chess.
 Max Pomeranc did not do much acting after that, though, but he did appear in Fluke (1995) and a couple TV movies.
-According to his LinkedIn, Max Pomeranc currently does public policy and communications work in New York City and appears to have left the acting world for good.
+According to his LinkedIn, Max Pomeranc has had a very successful corporate career and — in a poetic turn of life events — is currently a big shot senior executive at Chess.com.
+He appears to have left the acting world for good.

 9. What did Bobby Fischer think of Searching for Bobby Fischer?